Lay Trustee and Chair of the Trustee Board

 Dr Hill was active in many clinical trials furthering therapies for PNH, aplastic anaemia and autoimmune haemolytic anaemias and was the Chief Investigator of many international trials for PNH.

-Dr. Hill has published extensively in peer-reviewed journals and was actively involved in the PNH Global Registry.
-Furthermore, Dr. Hill is a member of the Royal College of Pathologists, the British Society of Haematology and the International PNH Interest Group.
-She served as an elected member of the North of England Regional Council, Royal College of Pathologists and was a committee member for the UK Red Cell Specialist Interest Group.
+Dr Hill has published extensively in peer-reviewed journals and was actively involved in the PNH Global Registry.
+Furthermore, Dr Hill is a member of the Royal College of Pathologists, the British Society of Haematology and the International PNH Interest Group.
+She served as an elected member of the North of England Regional Council for the Royal College of Pathologists and was a committee member for the UK Red Cell Specialist Interest Group.

 Professor Peter Johnston